Burton Clarke

 Burton Clarke is a gay African-American alternative cartoonist.
 He is known for his contributions to the rise of LGBT comics and his focus on representing gay men of all races and classes in his art, using a mix of realism and fantasy to tackle complex issues such as internalized racism and homophobia.

 Personal life

 Clarke was born in Plainfield, NJ.
-He received his Bachelor's in Theatre from Syracuse University, his Master's in Acting from Florida State University.
+He received his Bachelor's in theatre from Syracuse University and his Master's in acting from Florida State University.

 After four years at Sarasota's Asolo State Theatre, Clarke moved to New York.
 Due to the difficulty of finding steady work as a black actor, he eventually decided to fall back on his skills as a cartoonist, pursuing a personal interest in broadening gay representation in media.

 Career

 Clarke's comic "Cy Ross and the SQ Syndrome" was published first in the New York Native (1980), then re-printed in Gay Comix #2 (1981), and in Meatmen Vol.1 (1986).
 He contributed cover art to Gay Comix #3, and another comic, "The Satyr", to Gay Gomix #10.
 He was also known for publications in the Playguy, First Hand, and Christopher Street magazine.

 Clarke has said that his own style is influenced by that of Leonard Star.